Netherlands

 A local Dutch report must include:

-• Analysis of all significant transactions between companies and the context where took place.
+• The analysis of all significant transactions between companies and the operational context.
 It includes preparing a functional analysis, describing the functions performed, the assets employed, and the risks assumed by the relevant parties.

 Master File